 I double-check and triple-check the config, and everything seems fine.
 At my wits end, I pass the config over to a colleague – my boss, in fact – just to give it a second pair of eyes.
 And when he finds the problem in about 20 seconds, I feel… what’s a word that means feeling even more embarrassed than “extremely embarrassed”?

-So here’s a lesson I learned that day: it turns out that on Juniper routers, you can actually configure a physical LAN interface with a /32 subnet mask.
+So here’s a lesson I learned the hard way that day: it turns out that on Juniper routers, you can actually configure virtual (and physical) LAN interface with a /32 subnet mask.
+Yep: my boss noticed that my IRB interface wasn’t configured as 192.168.10.1/24, as I’d blindly assumed – it was, in fact, set as 192.168.10.1/32.

 You can’t do this on a Cisco router.
 If you try, you get this error:

-Check out this output I labbed up.
-Each of these machines was given its IP address automatically, and they’re all in the routing table.
+Check out this output I labbed up, and definitely didn’t steal from a customer’s live router.
+Each of these machines was given its IP address automatically – and they’re all in the routing table.

-And as such, when the traffic came back, the SRX had a route to that specific machine.
+And as such, when the traffic came from our destination back to us, the SRX had a route not to the whole /24, but instead just to that specific machine that sent the traffic in the first place.

 For what it’s worth, Juniper gives this reason for why you’re allowed to use /32s on physical interfaces:

 Confession time: based on that short explanation, I’m not entirely sure I understand the advantage.
-For example, f you’ve got two interfaces that are talking OSPF, and you’re giving each one a /32, isn’t that the same as using a /31?
-I suppose it gives you more flexibility in the IPs you choose, because if I’m reading that right then the IPs don’t have to be in the same subnet (which is fine for OSPF point-to-points), but I’m not sure that’s a good thing.
+For example, if you’ve got two interfaces that are talking OSPF, and you’re giving each one a /32, isn’t that the same as using a /31?
+I suppose it gives you more flexibility in the IPs you choose, because if I’m reading that right then the IPs don’t have to be in the same subnet (which is fine for OSPF point-to-points), but I’m not sure that’s a good thing, or a useful.
 So perhaps there’s something I’m missing.

 Having said that, I thought of another reason to use a /32 on a physical LAN interface: if the SRX adds each DHCP machine to the routing table, that means we can configure a /32 on our LAN interface to prevent anyone from joining the network who hasn’t received an IP from DHCP – just like in the problem I had to troubleshoot!
 If someone tries giving themselves an IP address manually, they’ll have no connectivity to the outside world.
-Of course, there’s quite a few other ways of achieving this if you’ve got a fancy switch, and I can’t imagine this “solution” is anyone’s idea of a best practice.
+Of course, there’s quite a few other ways of achieving that result if you’ve got a fancy switch with DHCP snooping.
+I can’t imagine this “solution” is anyone’s idea of a best practice.
 So basically, don’t do this.
 Unless you want to.
 But even then, probably don’t.
+Still: you could if you fancy it?

 THE LESSONS LEARNED